 I have found this practice to bring good things.

-Fresh out of university and living in Paris, I first found yoga at a little studio called Qee in the 9th arrondissement.
-At Qee, I tumbled into Ashtanga yoga, delighting in the strict strengthening and lengthening of body and breath.
+Fresh out of university and living in Paris, I first encountered yoga at a little studio called Qee in the 9th arrondissement.
+At Qee, I tumbled into Ashtanga, delighting in the strict strengthening and lengthening of body and breath.

-And move forward I did, all the way from the United States to Bristol in the UK.
+Later, for life and work reasons, I moved from the United States to Bristol in the UK.
 From this base, I completed hundreds of hours of yoga teacher trainings, honing in on the yoga that resonates most.
 A love for movement with breath and beats led me to London and 4Beat, the crisp beats-filled blend created by Marcus Veda; a desire to further the yin to the yang led me to Yin yoga at Indaba, where I trained with veteran Yin master Norman Blair.

 I have found this practice to bring good things - and the teachers and fellow travellers it has brought me into contact with have been the very best.
 I am grateful to Rory and Dory at Yogakutir and the masterful teachers at Mission E1, as well as those who brought the breath in NYC and the open-hearted teachers who got me started on this ride way back in my Paris days.
 And to so many more: thank you.

 Today, my teaching gears towards the strong and dynamic practices of Vinyasa Flow and 4Beat alongside the deep and extending stillness of Yin yoga, at all levels.
-While finance and tech have been the sectors I worked in for a long while, yoga means more now.
+While Finance and Tech are the sectors I have worked in for a long while, yoga has been a constant.
 The movement, the breath, the community - it feels so deeply right and real.

-Know that there is no being ‘good’ or ‘bad’ at yoga: there is just yoga.
+To anyone new to yoga: know that there is no being ‘good’ or ‘bad’ at yoga, there’s just yoga.
 The physical practice can be fast and sweaty and hard; it can be slow and quiet and soft.
-Is yoga for you?
-Yes, yoga is for everybody and every body; it will give you what you need.
-Getting started is simple: rock up to a class, unroll your mat, and be open to finding out.
+Yoga is for everybody and every body.
+Getting started is simple: rock up to a class, say hello, unroll your mat, and be open to where this journey can take you.